Nonlinear variations in axisymmetric accretion: Nonlinearity in the perturbative analysis

 with the Greek indices running from $0$ to $1$, under the equivalence that $0$ stands for $t$, and $1$ stands for $r$.
-At this stage it should be important to realise that equation~(\ref{compact}), or equivalently, equation~(\ref{perteq}), is a nonlinear equation containing arbitrary orders of nonlinearity in the perturbative expansion.
+The derivation of equation~(\ref{compact}) is pertinent to any kind of stationary background solution, with the only restriction being that the perturbation is radial.
+Further, equation~(\ref{compact}), or equivalently, equation~(\ref{perteq}), is a nonlinear equation containing arbitrary orders of nonlinearity in the perturbative expansion.
 All of the nonlinearity is carried in the metric elements, $h^{\mu \nu}$.
-If one were to have worked with a linearised equation only, then $h^{\mu \nu}$ could be read from the symmetric matrix~\citep{crd06,rbcqg07},
+If we were to have worked with a linearized equation, then $h^{\mu \nu}$ could be read from the matrix~\citep{crd06,rbcqg07},